Yaw-Dev/PyInstaFollow/README.md

 # Introduction

+### ⚠ 3/2/2025 update: This seems to have stopped working; might come back to it at some point.

+---

 **PyInstaFollow** is the simplest tool for finding out who is not following you back.

 I know how these tools tend to be and how sketchy they always seem.
 For this reason I decided to create **PyInstaFollow** and publish it as an open source project.